Juvenilia Press: Current general editor

-Pedagogy and the Publication Process
+Pedagogy and the publication process

 Pedagogy is at the heart of the Juvenilia Press.
-Each volume edited by established scholars and their student/s includes an introduction on an authors creative background and their early writings in relation to their adult works.
-A note on the text discusses the nature of the original handwritten manuscript and the technical irregularities of young authorship, including errors in spelling and punctuation.
-As part of the process, students give consideration to textual criticism and actively observe the impact of the practical application of their editing approach to the manuscripts they are working with.
+Each volume, edited by established scholars and their students, includes an introduction about the author, placing their early writings in relation to their adult works.
+A note on the text discusses the nature of the original manuscript and any technical irregularities associated with young authorship, idiosyncrasies in spelling or punctuation.
+Students consider textual criticism and actively observe the impact of the practical application of their editing approach to the manuscripts they are working with.
 Since the students must collective agree on their editorial policy, the often-heated debate that occurs as a result of these considerations forms an integral part of this pedagogical exercise.
 Other inclusions within a volume are the textual and contextual annotations.
 Textual annotations form part of the apparatus of the editorial policy and serve to allow the reader to map the changes made to the original copy-text.
 Contextual annotations are crucial to the research exercise and students are encouraged to err on the side of generosity; in particular they allow us to observe social, cultural and political influences on the young author.
 Thus, valuable documentary evidence including books and magazines the young author may have read, an awareness of political and social change, aesthetic and personal experience and other historical and geographical detail emerges.
 Finally, the volumes include illustrations, both photographic and originals, that provide an opportunity for student artist and designers to contribute to the volumes; and several publications of unpublished manuscripts have allowed students in the fields of media and the performing arts (drama, dance and music) to showcase their talents in premier performances.